 On August 22, 2012, MONRE issued Circular 09/2012/TT-BTNMT on the Regulation of the Provision and Exchange of Information and Databases on GE Organisms.
 The Circular entered into force on October 8, 2012.
-According to this Circular, MONRE is responsible to develop a database on databases on GE organisms, including:
+According to this Circular, MONRE is responsible for developing a database on GE organisms, including:

-- Bilateral or multilateral agreements on the biosafety of GE organisms that Vietnam participates in or has already signed; - Current regulations on GE organisms; - Results of research projects and programs on the safety of GE products; - Biosafety Certificates; Food/Feed Approval Certificates and Permits for Field Testing; Validation of Field Testing results; Decisions to accredit or revoke laboratories qualified for conducting research on GE products; Decisions on which facilities are allowed to conduct GE crop field testing; Permit or Decision on Imports of GE products that are not on the list of GE products allowed for use as food/feed; - Reports on field-trials for risk assessment as regulated in Decree 69; and - Information on field testing of GE organisms; planting areas of GE crops, and the list of local/foreign consultants on biosafety, and modern biotechnology and other biotech related information or documents.
+- Bilateral or multilateral agreements on the biosafety of GE organisms that Vietnam participates in or has already signed. - Current regulations on GE organisms. - Results of research projects and programs on the safety of GE products. - Biosafety Certificates, Food/Feed Approval Certificates and Permits for Field Testing, Validation of Field-Testing results, Decisions to accredit or revoke laboratories qualified for conducting research on GE products, Decisions on which facilities are allowed to conduct GE crop field testing, Permit or Decision on Imports of GE products that are not on the list of GE products allowed for use as food/feed. - Reports on field-trials for risk assessment as regulated in Decree 69; and - Information on field testing of GE organisms, planting areas of GE crops, and the list of local/foreign consultants on biosafety, and modern biotechnology and other biotech related information or documents.